abdulaziz90/Deep-Learning-for-Hazardous-Detection-/README.md

 This repository provides code for deep learning models that estimate hazardous material release parameters from satellite imagery.
 The methods were developed as part of the following works:

 - 📄 [IEEE SSPD 2023 Paper: Investigation of an End-to-End Neural Architecture for Image-Based Source Term Estimation](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=10715304)
-- 📄 SSP 2025 Submission: *A Variational Autoencoder with Semi-Supervised Latent Space for Source Term Estimation*
+- 📄 IEEE SSP 2025 Submission: *A Variational Autoencoder with Semi-Supervised Latent Space for Source Term Estimation*

 ---